 Adrian Zicari, Prof. of Accounting and Management Control, ESSEC Business School and Cécile Renouard, Director of the ‘Companies and Development’ (CODEV) research programme at the ESSEC IRENE institute, explore the emerging, yet elusive, concept of fiscal responsibility and explain how it could be articulated into the wider realm of CSR.

-By CoBS editorialist Afifeh Fakori from the paper A Forgotten Issue: Fiscal responsibility in the CSR debate by Adrian Zicari and Cécile Renouard.
+Should CSR Practices be Redefined to Include Fiscal Responsibility? by CoBS edito Afifeh Fakori.
+Related research: A Forgotten Issue: Fiscal responsibility in the CSR debate by Adrian Zicari and Cécile Renouard.

 Corporate Social Responsibility, or CSR, is undoubtedly one of the most trending catchphrases of today.
 And what idea does this term conjure up for us?
 Philanthropy.
 Sustainability.
 Perhaps a greener planet.
 But we can bet that only a select few would associate it with corporate tax practices.
 Yet, the emerging concept of “Fiscal Responsibility” is one that may need to be articulated into the wider realm of CSR today in light of the current practices in the corporate world.